Matthew-McCallister/My-Python-Project-1/Readme.md

-# Homework 1

-## Submission instructions

-* Expected time commitment: 4-8 hrs

-* Carmen submission:
-Submit one .zip file named HW1_programming_name_number.zip (e.g., HW1_programming_chao_209.zip), which contains
-1) a .py file with the search algorithms you implemented: `search.py`;
-2) a `collaboration.txt` which lists with whom you have discussed the homework (see more details below).

-* Collaboration: You may discuss with your classmates.
-However, you need to write your own solutions and submit them separately.
-In your submission, you need to list with whom you have discussed the homework in a .txt file `collaboration.txt`.
-Please list each classmate’s name.number (e.g., chao.209) as a row in the .txt file.
-That is, if you discussed with two classmates, your .txt file will have two rows.

 ## Introduction

-In this homework, you are to implement four search algorithms --- DFS, BFS, UCS, and A* --- in `search.py` so that a Pacman planning agent can complete the search problem.
-You are to implement the "graph" search rather than the "tree" search version.
+In this project, I implement four search algorithms --- DFS, BFS, UCS, and A* --- in `search.py` so that a Pacman planning agent can complete the search problem.
+I chose to implement the "graph" search rather than the "tree" search version.

 Download or clone this repository.
 This code, and the idea for the assignment, comes from [UC Berkeley](https://inst.eecs.berkeley.edu//~cs188/pacman/home.html).